Deva Stadium: Location

-The stadium is located on the Sealand Road Industrial Estate, and lies on the border between England and Wales; the border runs along the rear of the east stand (the main stand) with the entire stadium located over the border in Flintshire, Wales.
-The ground's address appears to suggest that it is in England due to the location of the entrance gate being off Bumpers Lane, Chester.
+The stadium is located on the Sealand Road Industrial Estate, and lies adjacent to the border between England and Wales which runs along the rear of the east stand (the main stand).
+But although the pitch is entirely within Flintshire, Wales, the stadium's car park, main entrance, some offices, and its postal address are in England, with the entrance gate being off Bumpers Lane in Chester.

-The stadium car park, main entrance, and some of the offices are in England but the pitch is in Wales.
-In January 2022, the club were threatened with legal action by North Wales Police and Flintshire County Council for failing to apply the COVID-19 regulations applying in Wales and allowing crowds to attend matches at the ground.
+In January 2022, the club was threatened with legal action by North Wales Police and Flintshire County Council for failing to apply the COVID-19 regulations applying in Wales and allowing crowds to attend matches at the ground.

 Facilities

 The stadium initially had a capacity of 6,000 before the away end was converted to seating, and now holds 5,400.

 The Deva Stadium has three sides of seating and one terraced end.
 The largest stand, known as the Gary Talbot Stand, and The Harry McNally Terrace are both for home fans.
-The West Stand is mostly for home fans, but has a small section for away fans and the South Stand is exclusively for away fans.
-In summer 2007, Chester converted the South Stand from terracing to seating (as mentioned above).
+The West Stand is mostly for home fans, but has a small section for away fans and the South Stand was renamed the Hipkiss Stand in honour of Barrie and Pam Hipkiss who supported the club for over 60 years as well as volunteering at the club, such as running the away travel the ‘Hipkiss Express’.
+In summer 2007, Chester converted the Hipkiss Stand from terracing to seating (as mentioned above).
 There have been few other changes of significance in the history of the Deva Stadium, although the North Terrace was renamed the Harry McNally Terrace in December 2006 in honour of one of its most popular managers (who died two years earlier).
-In 2010, the main stand was renamed the Exacta Stand.